 For food and beverage companies, managing compliance is an integral component of everyday operations.
 In addition to complying with regulatory, audit, and customer requirements, organizations must also protect themselves from product recalls and foodborne illness outbreaks.
 The ability to ensure effective outcomes in these areas relies heavily on a strong food safety and quality management (FSQM) system.

 To move beyond basic compliance, food and beverage companies must mitigate risks in three major areas: product recalls, regulatory non-compliance, and pathogen contamination/food-borne illnesses.
 The most effective strategy for doing so is adopting an enterprise risk management process.
 This allows companies to take a proactive look at food safety management.

 Blog post courtesy of Eric Hansen, Director of Technical Solutions, SafetyChain Software.

-Our favorite articles and blog posts on food quality and safety from July!
+Check out our favorite articles on food quality and safety from September!

-Each month, we follow food industry trends and news and bring you insight from thought leaders in food quality and safety.
-Check out our favorite blog posts and articles from around the web from last month.
+Throughout the month, we follow the latest trends and news to bring you insights and updates from thought leaders in the food industry.
+Here's a roundup of our favorite articles and blog posts from around the web from last month.

 GFSI certification helps companies achieve better food safety outcomes, and it can also boost competitiveness and support better overall performance.
 Yet, effective GFSI management poses certain obstacles for food and beverage companies, such as achieving ongoing compliance and being audit-ready on demand – using only the existing resources they have at their disposal.
 With automated tools and powerful analytics, food safety technology can help.